-Should You Be Worried About Moon Shots Effect on Alphabet Inc (GOOGL) Stock? | InvestorPlace
+Will Alphabet Inc (GOOGL) Stock Sustain Moonshot Wounds?

-A friend recently sent me an article about the newest moon shot at X, the research lab operated by Alphabet Inc (NASDAQ:GOOGL, NASDAQ:GOOG).
-If the project is successful, it could send GOOGL stock on a moon shot of its own.
+A friend recently sent me an article about the newest moonshot at X, the research lab operated by Alphabet Inc (NASDAQ:GOOGL, NASDAQ:GOOG).
+If the project is successful, it could send GOOGL stock on a moonshot of its own.

 Perhaps you’ve read about it.
 Code named Malta, the people at X are looking to develop a system for storing renewable energy that could put the lithium ion battery and other existing methods of storage out to pasture.